PayorCRM/help/setting-up-invoice-reminders.md

 # Setting up Invoice Reminders based on rules

-To automate your collections process first you will need to come up with you collections strategy .Are there certain customers / invoice amounts / dates  for which you want PayorCRM to send automated mail reminders
+To automate your collections process first you will need to come up with a collections strategy .One of the ways of automating your collections process is by automating all your invoice reminders based on your business requirements&gt;

+Are there certain customers / invoice amounts / dates  for which you want PayorCRM to send automated mail reminders?

 For eg :